 DeepL Translator CLI is a machine translation tool for Linux.
 It is a command line-based tool for making the translation process easier right on your desktop.
 For this reason, it doesn’t give much stress to the system.
 DeepL is a European tech company that originally developed an online tool with its best translation software engine.

-Later an individual developer released a command-line tool based on DeepL under open source MIT license and hosted on Github.
+Later an individual developer released a command-line tool based on DeepL under an open source MIT license and hosted it on Github.
 The tool is free to use, but the developer kept the subscription model open for the users who are willing to pay.
 You have installed the latest version of Node.js to run this tool properly on your Linux system.